Do Monsanto and Big Ag control crop research and world food supply?

 The ag biotech trait market is firmly in the grip of a single supplier, acting as a bottleneck to competition and choice… it also threatens the global goals for agriculture in the 21st Century doubling the world’s food supply by 2050.

 At the heart of the concerns are the patents that protect the seeds and traits developed by the extensive research arms of the biotech companies.
 The patents and end-user agreements, regulating how seeds may be used, have become more common in recent decades, despite the fact that hybrid seeds have been sold since the 1930s.
 Farmers must purchase new seeds each year.
-(Many maintain that is what farmers would prefer to do, anyway, as patented seeds generally grower truer, their higher cost more than made up by lower inputs and increased yields.)
+(Many maintain that is what farmers would prefer to do anyway, as patented seeds generally produce better yields, making up for their higher cost.)
 And while these patent protections are heavily used by the large biotech firms who sell to the conventional and organic seed markets, they also are employed by some exclusively organic seed producers as well.

 Some analysts, lIke futurist Ramez Namm, have challenged the argument that major chemical and agriculture companies have a lock on the future of the seed supply, for one very specific reason: patents end.
 The patent for Roundup, the trade name for the chemical glyphosate which is paired with herbicide resistant crops, expired years ago, and there are now many competing manufacturers.
 Patents for Monsanto’s first commercial genetically modified crop, Roundup Ready Soy I, expired at the end of the 2014 growing season.